Jeecabs/freqtrade/README.md

-# Planned changes to come (basically where this fork will differ)
+# Planned changes to come (basically where this fork will differ from the main repo)

-- Add Hjson support (https://hjson.github.io/try.html) for in-line comment support.
+- Add .hjson support (https://hjson.github.io/try.html) for in-line comment support to better document reasoning behind configuration decisions.
-- "Bring your own UI" support (e.g. "install-ui" will allow for HTTP endpoint to be specified instead of being hard-coded.)
+- "Bring your own UI" support (e.g. "install-ui" will allow for HTTP endpoint to be specified instead of being hard-coded to freqUI.)
 This will be strict in terms of what is expected (e.g. Zip files only).

+## Purpose of the fork

+This fork is only meant to add small quality of life changes that I (the author) believe would improve workflow & the overall research experience.

+For the forseeable future this fork will be function the same as the original project does with added non-breaking features.

 # READ ME from the original project